HOME/OVERVIEW

 At Risk Jobs and Locations

 It is inhalation of asbestos fibers which can cause mesothelioma or asbestos lung cancer.
 Even low exposure levels of the tiny fibers or asbestos dust are very dangerous.
-After the 1980's workplace exposure to asbestos became more rare, but it can take up to 40 years for signs of mesothelioma asbestos lung cancer are noticed.
+After the 1980's workplace exposure to asbestos became rare, but it can take up to 40 years for signs of mesothelioma asbestos lung cancer to be noticed.

 Most patients were exposed to asbestos fibers on the job or in the workplace in what is known as occupational exposure.
-Another form of exposure is called paraoccupational exposure.
-This form of asbestos exposure can be harder to determine the source, but it is usually contracted by a family member of someone who has been exposed in the workplace.
+Another form of exposure is called para-occupational exposure.
+This form of asbestos exposure can be harder to determine the source, but it usually develops from a family member who has been exposed in the workplace.

 Typically the family member is exposed to asbestos dust or fibers from the worker's clothing, and when the clothing is handled the dust is released and inhaled.
 Family members that are exposed in this way, may be exposed to smaller amounts, but are still very much at risk.

-Likewise, people who live near these types of sites likely to have asbestos around the facility are also at risk: refineries, power plants, factories, shipyards, steel mills and building demolition are types of work sites that can release asbestos fibers into the environment and contaminate nearby residential neighborhoods.
+Likewise, people who live near these types of sites likely to have asbestos around the facility are also at risk: refineries, power plants, factories, shipyards, steel mills and building demolition.
+These work sites can release asbestos fibers into the environment and contaminate nearby residential neighborhoods.

 Trades: